pablochacin/chaos/README.md

-# Use ephemeral containers for chaos

-[Ephemeral containers](https://kubernetes.io/docs/concepts/workloads/pods/ephemeral-containers/) are containers that can be added to running pods.
-They are intended to be used for debugging purposes (for example, the [`kubectl debug`](https://kubernetes.io/docs/tasks/debug-application-cluster/debug-running-pod/#ephemeral-container) command adds an ephemeral container).
+# Pod Chaos

-This project explores using ephemeral containers for chaos engineering.
-The main rationale for this approach is to be able to inject chaos behavior to specific pods without affecting other pods deployed in the same cluster.
+This project explores ideas for injecting chaos behavior to specific pods without affecting other pods deployed in the same cluster.
+For doing so, this project uses ephemeral containers as a mechanims for adding new behavior to a running pod.

 Some uses cases that could be covered with this approach:
 * Disconnect temporarily a replica of a database from the network without killing it and reconnect it after some time.
 * Introduces delays in the responses from a service
 * Introduce package loss in the communication between pods

+## Use ephemeral containers for chaos

+[Ephemeral containers](https://kubernetes.io/docs/concepts/workloads/pods/ephemeral-containers/) are containers that can be added to running pods.
+They are intended to be used for debugging purposes (for example, the [`kubectl debug`](https://kubernetes.io/docs/tasks/debug-application-cluster/debug-running-pod/#ephemeral-container) command adds an ephemeral container).

-For implementing these features we use an ephemeral container with the following tools:
+In order to implement chaos behaviors into a pod we use an ephemeral container with the following tools:

 * [netem (network emulator)](https://man7.org/linux/man-pages/man8/tc-netem.8.html) to introduce network chaos (delays, package loss)